NubGit/voiceant/.github/ISSUE_TEMPLATE/bug_report.md

 **Oprating Systems**
 What version of windows you run on?
 Example : Windows 8
+Your Oprating version :

 **Smartphone (please complete the following information):**
- - Device: Example: [e.g. iPhone,Andoird] -- Awnser below here
+ - Device: Example: [e.g. iPhone,Android] -- Answer below here

  - What OS Version of Iphone / Android you have?